Chronicles of my efforts to install a solar powered air conditioner into our shed.

 Current Goal: 4 hours runtime

-Current Ability: 30 minutes runtime
+Current Ability: 45 minutes runtime (nonstop compressor)

 (5) 100W Mono panels